Weiming-Hu/CES597/README.md

 [CMake](https://cmake.org/) is needed to generate the make file for the project.
 This project follows the conventional out-of-source build process.

 ```
+# If you are on PSU ACI clusters, please load modules
+# module load gcc/5.3.1

 cd CSE597/
 mkdir build
 cd build